Bey, Jackson lead Pistons past Pacers - TSN.ca

 Bey, Jackson lead Pistons past Pacers

-Saddiq Bey scored 31 points and Fred Jackson had 19 to lead the sharpshooting Detroit Pistons past the Indiana Pacers 121-117 on Sunday.
+Saddiq Bey scored 31 points and Frank Jackson had 19 to lead the sharpshooting Detroit Pistons past the Indiana Pacers 121-117 on Sunday.

 The Canadian Press

-INDIANAPOLIS (AP) — Saddiq Bey scored 31 points and Fred Jackson had 19 to lead the sharpshooting Detroit Pistons past the Indiana Pacers 121-117 on Sunday.
+INDIANAPOLIS (AP) — Saddiq Bey scored 31 points and Frank Jackson had 19 to lead the sharpshooting Detroit Pistons past the Indiana Pacers 121-117 on Sunday.

 Bey hit 11 of 18 shots, including shooting 7 of 9 on 3-pointers, in 23 minutes.
 The Pistons, who have won three games in a row, sank 21 of 41 3-pointers and set a team record for 3s in a half with 13 in the opening two quarters.